Free trial — no credit card, no commitment.

 Are my client data and their pets' data protected?

 Yes.
-Maia Solution is GDPR-compliant, with exclusively European hosting (Frankfurt, Germany).
+Maia Solution is GDPR-compliant, with exclusively European hosting.
 Data is encrypted with AES-256-GCM.
-Important note: veterinary data is not subject to HDS certification (which applies only to human health data), but it remains personal data protected by GDPR.
-No data leaves Europe — an essential point to avoid US Cloud Act implications.
+Veterinary data (owner name, contact, pet name and species, reason for the call) is personal data protected by GDPR.
+No data leaves Europe - an essential point to avoid US Cloud Act implications.

 Can the AI give medical advice?